Zerobeings/learn/README.md

 > * Users can make offers below the asking price, and the listing can have multiple offers.
 The seller can choose to accept an offer at any time.

 ### First Time Listing for Collection
 To create a listing for a collection for the first time two transactions must occur.
 The first transaction gives permission to the marketplace contract to transfer your NFT upon sale.
-The first transaction is an approval function on the collection smart contract.
 The second transaction approves creation of the listing on the marketplace contract at the listing price specified in the listing form.
 All direct listings are for a duration of 7 days.

-Connect, select "Direct", approve access to and transfer of your NFT to be listed, and approve listing of the NFT.
+Connect, select "Direct", approve access to your NFT to be listed, and approve listing of the NFT.

 <p align="center" width="100%">
     <img width="80%" src="images/createlisting.gif">